- Beginner Photography Tip: Advanced Controls That Will Take Your Photos to the Next Level

 - iPhone Photography Tips: 5 Tricks to Master Landscapes With Your iPhone

-To help you cut through all the so-so resources out there, I've outlined (in no particular order) 21 of the very best YouTube channels about photography.
+To help you cut through all the so-so resources out there, I've outlined (in no particular order) 21 of the very best YouTube photography channels.

 Our friends over at the COOPH put out some of the best photography content on YouTube.